adensattler/REPA/README.md

 Note: If this command does not work, please use the provided `zillow_listings.db` in the `Examples` folder of the repository.
 Move it to the `Main` folder on your local machine.

-Note: In order to run the other two commands, tt is important to have `zillow_listings.db` in the `Main` folder.
-Otherwise, it those commands will note work.
+Note: In order to run the other two commands, it is important to have `zillow_listings.db` in the `Main` folder.
+Otherwise, the following 2 commands will not work.

 ### --analyze
 Command: `python main.py --analyze`